elastic/elasticsearch-net-example/README.md

 * [character filters] Preprocess the text before its handed of to the tokenizer, handy for e.g stripping out html prior to tokenizing.
 * [tokenizer] an analysis chain can have only 1 tokenizer to cut the provided string up in to terms.
-* [token filters] operate on each indivual token and unlike the name might imply these `filter` are not just able to remove terms but also replace or inject more terms.
+* [token filters] operate on each individual token and unlike the name might imply these `filter` are not just able to remove terms but also replace or inject more terms.

 So knowing the defaults don't cut it for our nuget id's lets set up some analysis chains when we create the index: